nanobox-io/nanobox-guides/articles/javascript/ember/getting-started/existing-app.md

 # Exsiting Ember App
-**When using nanobox with ember, keep in mind that the ember will communicate with an API that could be built in any language.
-Nanobox can be used for quickly testing ember in isolation, however, think about the backend that your ember app will be communicating with and reference those guides to run your backend server with nanobox.**
+When using nanobox with ember, keep in mind that the ember will communicate with an API that could be built in any language.

-Part of what makes nanobox so useful is you don't have to have nodejs or ember installed on your local machine.
-This guide will help you get an existing Ember app up-and-running with nanobox.
+Nanobox can be used for quickly testing ember in isolation, however, think about the backend that your ember app will be communicating with and reference those guides to run your backend server with nanobox.

 ## Build a Node Dev Environment
 Nanobox will create an isolated virtual environment and mount your local codebase inside of.
 From within this environment you can run the app, a ember console, or even rake tasks as you would normally.